Timothy J. Sheehan: Indian Agent for the Pillager Ojibwe

 Ojibways in a canoe on Leech Lake, 1896.

 Battle of Sugar Point Historical Marker.

-During his time as the Indian agent for the Pillager Band of the Ojibwe (Ojibwe: Makandwewininiwag) at the White Earth Indian Reservation Sheehan would be shot and wounded during an altercation between forces of the 3rd Infantry Regiment during what would later be known as the Battle of Sugar Point.
+During his time as the Indian agent for the Ojibwe at the White Earth Indian Reservation.
+Sheehan would be shot and wounded during an altercation between forces of the 3rd Infantry Regiment and the Pillager Band of the Ojibwe (Ojibwe: Makandwewininiwag) during what would later be known as the Battle of Sugar Point.

-Often cited as "the last Indian Uprising in the United States", the Battle of Sugar Point signaled the end of the so-called American Indian Wars and was arguably one of the last Indigenous uprising in the state of Minnesota since the Dakota War of 1862.
-One of the most cited reasons for the hostilities was that the wood being retrieved by lumberjacks from the White Earth Indian Reservation was routinely being graded by sawmills as "dead and burnt wood" which, according to some sources, allowed lumber barons to buy lumber at a reduced rate and not the full price.
-This, paired with delayed annuities and the frequent extrajudicial arrests of Ojibwe men and women for supposed bootlegging in an otherwise dry community, caused further resentment between the Pillager Ojibwe, the United States Government, and Sheehan who was the Indian agent and the head of the United States Indian Police at the reservation.
+Often cited as "the last Indian Uprising in the United States", the Battle of Sugar Point signaled the end of the so-called American Indian Wars and was arguably the last Indigenous uprising in the State of Minnesota since the Dakota War of 1862.
+One of the most cited reasons for the hostilities was that the timber being cut by loggers from the Leech Lake Indian Reservation was routinely being fraudulently graded as "dead and burnt wood" which, according to some sources, allowed the loggers to purchase the timber at a reduced price.
+This, paired with delayed annuities and the frequent arrests of Ojibwe men and women for supposed bootlegging on the otherwise 'dry' reservation, caused further resentment between the Pillager Ojibwe and the United States Government.

 One man, Bugonaygeshig (Ojibwe: "Hole/Opening in the Sky/Day"), not to be confused with Hole in the Day (1825–1868), was a local leader and elder of the Pillager Ojibwe community.
-He had been arrested by Agency Police for bootlegging charges and brought to Duluth, Minnesota, however, due to lack of evidence he was freed and allowed to travel back 135 miles to the White Earth Indian Reservation via hitchhiking, the last 40 miles were made on foot.
+He had been arrested by Agency Police for bootlegging charges and brought to Duluth, Minnesota, however, due to lack of evidence he was freed and allowed to travel back 135 miles to the Leech Lake Indian Reservation on foot.
 Following his arrest Bugonaygeshig became increasingly agitated by the depredations of his people.

 Bugonaygeshig was later called to be a witness for another bootlegging case in Duluth but failed to appear in court when summoned by a warrant from Sheehan, and the Deputy US Marshal of Walker, Minnesota, Robert Morrison.
 After failing to appear in court Bugonaygeshig along with Sha-Boon-Day-Shkong, another Pillager Ojibwe man were arrested in Walker by Deputy Marshal Robert Morrison and Indian Agent Arthur M. Tinker when the two Ojibwe men went to collect their annuity payments in Onigum, Minnesota.
-Noticing that there was a possibility of another trip to Duluth to appear in couty, Bugonaygeshig called out for help.
+Noticing that there was a possibility of another trip to Duluth to appear in court, Bugonaygeshig called out for help.
 The other Ojibwe in Onigum, hearing elder Bugonaygeshig's pleas, surrounded, and gently, yet forcefully secured his release from the Marshal's office.
 Bugonaygeshig later escaped to Bear Island on Leech Lake and refused to surrender.